-With ransomware continuing to fuel a massive surge in illicit profit, experts have been calling on governments to task offensive hacking teams to target cybercrime cartels, as well as for a review of cyber insurance payouts being used to fund ransoms.
+With ransomware continuing to fuel a massive surge in illicit profits, some experts have been calling on governments to launch offensive hacking teams to target cybercrime cartels.
+They're also calling for a review of cyber insurance payouts being used to fund ransoms.

 The new Biden administration has pledged to hold Russia accountable for its recent "reckless and adversarial" actions and has ordered a full-scale intelligence review of the SolarWinds hack.
 The moves signal the importance of cybersecurity to President Biden's national security agenda.